mempko/henhouse/README.md

 ========================

-FlyFish is a proof of concept for creating a fast time series DB that can compute sum, average, and variance between any two time ranges in constant time.
+FlyFish is a proof of concept for creating a fast time series DB that can compute sum, average, and variance between any two time ranges in basically constant time.

 Limitation with the design is that pushing data to the DB must happen in the last timestamp range because the DB stores a sums and squared sums table along with